ethereum-optimism/community-hub/src/docs/guides/smart-contract-devs.md

 ## Deploying on Testnet

 So you've written your contracts and are ready to deploy them to the testnet!
-First things first you are going to need some test ETH on Optimism Kovan.
-Head to the [faucet](https://faucet.paradigm.xyz/) for some test ETH on both Kovan and Optimism Kovan.
+First things first you are going to need some test ETH on Optimism Goerli.
+Head to the [faucet](https://faucet.paradigm.xyz/) for some test ETH on Goerli.

 Next you will need to connect to the Optimism Kovan network to deploy your contracts.
-You can find all the required network information as well as PRC endpoints in our [networks page](../useful-tools/networks.md#optimism-kovan-testnet).
+You can find all the required network information as well as PRC endpoints in our [networks page](../useful-tools/networks.md#optimism-goerli).
 Additionally we have a helpful page of [debugging tools](../useful-tools/debugging.md) you can make use of while working out those final bugs.

 Please read through our [known issues](../developers/known-issues.md) if you run into any unexpected behaviors _before_ you deploy to mainnet.